 1^x = 1^(5/4) = ∜(1^5 ) = ∜1 = 1

-So, something is wrong, because the check concludes that 1^x is always 1, not -1, regardless of the fact that the solution to the equation shows otherwise.
+So, something is wrong, because by the check concludes that 1^x always 1, and not -1, even though the solution to the equation shows otherwise.

-On the other hand, if the original equation 1^x = -1 is taken as the x-th root, it will be:
+On the other side, if the initial equation 1^x = -1 is taken by x-th root, it will be:

 1 = (-1)^(1/x)